jexp/javabubble/README.md

 ## Handle Mapping

-From the table below a [following.csv](https://github.com/marchof/javabubble/releases/download/latest-exports/following.csv) CSV file is automatically created that we can import directly into Mastodon.

-*Please keep the alphabetic ordering by Twitter handle when adding more people.
-Thanks!*
+Please keep the alphabetic ordering by Twitter handle when adding more people.
+Thanks!

 Twitter              | Fediverse                           | Name
 -------------------- | ----------------------------------- | ---------------------